 Facebook group – New England Moms

 Are you a mom in New England and on Facebook?
-I would love to invite you to join New England Moms, where you can share your travels and fun activity ideas with your tween and/or teen.
+I would love to invite you to join New England Moms, where we can share travel, camping and life within New England.

 How we got started

 I love being a stay-at-home mom!
 Wanting to contribute to the family income, I turned to blogging in my “free time”.
 You know, the hour after I finally get the kids to bed, only to then have to take the dog out.
 Or when the baby sleeps and I end up falling asleep as well, out of sheer exhaustion.